-You can join my online Physics classes for XI, XII (CBSE and ISC Boards), IIT-JEE and PMT.
+You can join my online Physics classes for XI, XII (CBSE, ISC Board, IGCSE/AS/A level), IIT-JEE and PMT.
 Through my long teaching experience, I can easily identify weak points of the students in Physics and teach accordingly.
 I can identify the methods that will inspire and stimulate a student achieve his/her goal of understanding Physics.

 My teaching methodology helps students develop analyzing power, a prerequisite for understanding Physics and developing problem solving skills.